 Golden Living Center-Sanger is an average-sized nursing home located in Sanger, California.
-We gave this nursing home an overall grade of B-.
-A score in this range requires some decent scores.
+We gave this nursing home an overall grade of C. A score in this range requires some decent scores.
 Based on our analysis, this nursing home ought to meet the needs of many people.
-The best part of this facility's profile is is its nursing rating.
-We discuss nursing in the next paragraph.
+You should also take a look at this facility's category grades below.
+Long-term care grades are discussed in the next paragraph.

 Golden Living Center-Sanger